Redocly/redoc/docs/quickstart/html.md

 ## Step 3 - Add the <redoc> element

-You can add the <redoc> element to your HTML page and reference your OpenAPI specification using the `spec-url` attribute, or you can initialize Redoc using a globally exposed Redoc object.
+You can add the <redoc> element to your HTML page and reference your OpenAPI definition using the `spec-url` attribute, or you can initialize Redoc using a globally exposed Redoc object.

 ### Using the `spec-url` attribute